LSAMP Alumni Spotlights

 B.S./B.A.
 Biology/Biochemistry 2000, M.S Biology 2002

 Lori Orosco completed her doctoral studies at Johns Hopkins University earning the Ph.D. in 2010 in developmental neurobiology.
 Her research focused on understanding the regulation of myelination during development.
 Lori was awarded an M.S. in Biology in 2002 from Fresno State.
 As an undergraduate student, Lori was actively involved with LSAMP (AMP) program activities including serving as a Facilitator for LSAMP Academic Excellence Workshops in biology and inorganic chemistry and a Peer Mentor for lower division students.
 Lori enthusiastically pursued undergraduate research in microbiology under the faculty mentorship of Dr. Alice Wright.
-Currently, Lori is a Post-Doctoral Fellow at the Institute of Pediatric Regenerative Medicine, Shriners Hospital for Children Northern California and University of California Davis School of Medicine.
-Lori’s research focuses on understanding the genetic and molecular mechanisms regulating neocortical development.
-Lori was recently awarded an independent postdoctoral grant to fund her research for the next three years.
+Lori was a Post-Doctoral Fellow at the Institute of Pediatric Regenerative Medicine, Shriners Hospital for Children Northern California and University of California Davis School of Medicine.
+Lori’s research focused on understanding the genetic and molecular mechanisms regulating neocortical development.
+Lori was awarded an independent postdoctoral grant to fund her research and is currently teaching at Fresno State.

 CSU-LSAMP is funded through the National Science Foundation (NSF) under grant #HRD-1302873 and the Chancellor's Office of the California State University.